INTERVIEW

 So, the double and triple crosses suggested to you some connection between Rome and the Occitan fight for freedom?

 Glen Craney: Several months after the dream, I met Dr. Norma Lorre Goodrich, the now-deceased scholar of ancient religion and myth at Claremont College.
 In her book, The Holy Grail, she had identified the triple cross as a medieval watermark known as the “Catharist Cross” or the "Cross of Light."
 The Cathars, I learned, despised the Roman cross of the crucifixion as a symbol of torture, and this Cross of Light seemed to have no connection to the Roman cross.
 I traveled to southern France and walked the pog called Montsegur.
 The terrain there looked strikingly similar to the mountain in my dream.
 I also learned that the Cathars meditated to connect to a spiritual Light.
 And “Esclarmonde”—the name of my heroine—meant “Light of the World.”
-My dream began to make more sense.
+My dream began to make more sense to me.

 What inspired you to write the novel?

-The dream must have had quite an effect on you.
+That must have had quite an effect on you.

 Continued on Page 2